2011-07-05Operations in the SQL Sever execution plan

 Index and Table Access

-SQL Server has a simple terminology: “Scan” operations read the entire index or table while “Seek” operations use the B-Tree or physical address (RID, like Oracle ROWID) to access a particular part of the index or table.
+SQL Server has a simple terminology: “Scan” operations read the entire index or table while “Seek” operations use the B-tree or a physical address (RID

-- Index Seek
+- Index Seek, Clustered Index Seek

 The

-- Key Lookup (Clustered)
+clause.- Key Lookup (Clustered)

 Retrieves a single row from a table—like Oracle

-TABLE ACCESS BY INDEX ROWID.
-See also Chapter 1, “Anatomy of an Index”.- Table Scan
+.
+See also “Anatomy of an SQL Index”.- Table Scan

 Join Operations